1. TIM Tools Admin Center

 The “Update” button adds any new members who have been added to your instance and meet the framework criteria.
 Updating will also reflect any changes you’ve made to the members’ school assignments or roles since the framework was originally created.

-The “Delete” button, of course, deletes the entire framework and contents, but only after confirming again in a pop-up alert window.
+The “Delete” button, of course, deletes the entire framework, but only after confirming again in a pop-up alert window.
+For data integrity purposes, once a framework contains responses, it can no longer be deleted.